SerStakeAlot/wealth-wars-landing/packages/backend/RAILWAY_DEPLOYMENT.md

 ## Common pitfalls

 - Multiple bot instances cause 409 polling conflicts.
 Ensure only one service runs with the TELEGRAM_BOT_TOKEN.
+- New: Set TELEGRAM_MODE=disabled on any secondary environment (e.g., local dev) to avoid polling conflicts, or switch to webhook mode.

+### Telegram Modes

+- TELEGRAM_MODE=polling (default): Bot uses long polling.
+Only one instance can run at a time, otherwise you get 409 Conflict.
+- TELEGRAM_MODE=webhook: Bot receives updates via POST /api/telegram/webhook.
+  - Set TELEGRAM_WEBHOOK_URL to your public endpoint (e.g., https://your-app.up.railway.app/api/telegram/webhook)
+  - Optionally set TELEGRAM_WEBHOOK_SECRET and configure the same secret in Telegram webhook.
+- TELEGRAM_MODE=disabled: Bot is not started (useful for secondary environments).
 - Render cannot reach Railway's internal DB URL.
 Use a public connection string or Render Postgres.
 - Lotto services are optional.
 If `AUTHORITY_SECRET_KEY` or IDL is missing, the bot still starts but lotto endpoints are disabled.